LostRhapsody/rust_db_proxy/README.md

 ## Tenants

 Currently, a `config.toml` file is used to define key value pairs for tenant IDs and their connection strings.
-This will be moved to a solution akin to HashiCorp's Vault, something cheaper or free tough.
+This will be moved to a solution akin to HashiCorp's Vault, something cheaper or free though.

 ## Deployment